shadowmoose/sql-sieve/README.md

 });
 const row = await db.tables['USERS'].select({ id: 1 });
 const tree = await db.findTree(row, true);
-// The variable "tree" now contains a map of all the rows required to migrate the selected data into a fresh DB.
+// "tree" now contains a map of all the rows required to migrate the selected data into a fresh DB.

 console.log(tree);
 /*